sciencePeptideDeck

 • Palpitations — likely mediated by cAMP-driven cardiac signaling at peak plasma concentrations

-Less common but notable:
+Less Common but Notable

-• Hypercalcemia — generally transient and mild; less frequent than with teriparatide in direct comparisons
+• Hypercalcemia — generally transient and mild; less frequent than with teriparatide

 • Injection site reactions — erythema, pain, edema